Testing Plastic Encased Class I Equipment

-An earth connection can usually be found on flat screen monitors and TVs by using a probe on the threads on one of the four mounting holes on the back.
-Obviously you need to be careful that you don’t put the probe too far into the hole and risk damaging the monitor.
+In most cases this is simply a mater of experience and learning the best place to attach the test lead.
+For example, an earth connection can usually be found on flat screen monitors and TVs by using a probe on the threads on one of the four mounting holes on the back.

-An earth probe is also useful for items like this coffee percolator.
-The earthed metal hotplate is cover by a thin paint or non-stick coating.
-Use a sharp probe in a discrete area to pierce through the coating.
+An test probe is also useful for items like this coffee percolator.
+The earthed metal hotplate is covered by a thin non-stick coating.
+A sharp probe can be used to pierce through the coating to take an earth continuity measurement.

-In the second group are power supplies and chargers used for equipment like monitors and laptops.
-They are earthed but only for screening the electronics, not for electrical safety.
+Class I Power supplies used for IT equipment like monitors and laptops, are earthed for screening the electronics, not for electrical safety.
 Protection from electric shock is provided by double or reinforced insulation.
-However the manufactures can not use the Class 2 symbol because of the earth connection.

 "A continuity test should be made to all exposed-conductive-parts.
 This may require multiple continuity tests on a single appliance."
 IET Code of Practice